Freight Shipping from Albuquerque to Columbus

 How much does it cost to ship freight from Albuquerque to Columbus?

-Full truckload (FTL) rates from Albuquerque, NM to Columbus, OH currently range from $3,730-$4,598 for a standard dry van load over the 1,735-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Columbus, OH currently range $3,730-$4,598 (roughly $2.16-$2.66 per mile over 1,735 miles).
 LTL shipments typically cost $1,154-$1,875 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Columbus?